 4. Housing/Dining/ Parking Modification Committee Release of Information Form.

 5. (For students requesting modified dining) Completed Modified Dining Options Meeting Form.

 Once a student has been approved for a housing/dining modification, they will meet with the Assistant Director of Residential Life to discuss their housing assignment and/or meal plan.
 Specific residence halls, room types and/or meal plan options are not guaranteed.

-For Returning Students Making New Requests: Students should also submit the entire Modified Housing/Dining Packet to the Campus Access Services office by the January 10 deadline prior to the start of the Spring semester.
+For Returning Students Making New Requests: Students should also submit the entire Modified Housing/Dining Packet to the Accessibility Resources Center by the January 10 deadline prior to the start of the Spring semester.
 Students making requests for the following Fall semester must submit their completed packet by February 3.

 Meetings will be held to hear requests completed by the deadlines within 10 business days of the deadline, and students will be notified of the outcomes shortly thereafter.

 Incomplete requests will automatically be tabled and will not be presented for committee vote.
 Students will be notified that their cases have been tabled pending receipt of missing information/documents.

 Requests that include documentation that has been completed by someone other than an appropriate professional as designated in the University's documentation guidelines will automatically be tabled and will not be presented for committee vote.
 Students will be notified that their cases have been tabled pending receipt of missing information/documents.

 Requests Submitted After the Deadline:

 Requests submitted after the deadline will be heard but risks delay or substitution.